Music at Christopher Pickering

 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” ― Plato

-At Christopher Pickering we ensure our music curriculum is tailored so there is something for everyone.
-An inclusive journey through music from history, as well as modern music, ensures full coverage of the National Curriculum and an inspiring voyage, where learning skills and acquiring a deep knowledge of the subject is key.
+At Christopher Pickering, we ensure that our music curriculum is tailored, so there is something for everyone.
+We provide an inclusive journey of music throughout history, from the Early Period to the Renaissance and Classical up until music from the 21st Century.
+We implement a broad, balanced and ambitious educational program, consisting of the full coverage of the National Curriculum and an inspiring voyage, where learning skills and acquiring a deep knowledge of the subject is key.

 In Key Stage 1, un-tuned and basic one tone instruments are used to teach the children the fundamentals of playing.
 Using percussion instruments and the ‘Boom Whackers’ the children develop rhythm, timing, passion and learn to work together as a team or ‘band’.
 They also get the opportunity to use a basic composition system to write a piece of music.
 Children also learn the first steps needed for appraising music.
 They begin to understand that the language of music is universal and that it can bring people together.